dogweather/forkful/content/en/ruby/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?
-Writing to a text file in Ruby is a fundamental operation that allows you to store output and data persistently, enabling data to be accessed or modified later.
-Programmers often perform this task for reasons such as logging, saving configurations, or exporting data in a human-readable format.

 ## How to:
 Ruby makes file operations straightforward.
 To write to a file, you can use Ruby's built-in `File` class.
 The following example demonstrates how to open a file for writing (`"w"` mode) and append (`"a"` mode), then write a string to it, and ensure the file is closed afterwards: